MUHAMMAD-MOHSIN-786/Some-projects/README.md

-# Some-projects
+# Pokemon's project
-some projects I got as a freelancer
+some tasks are performed according to instructions which are attached with the code